How to Write a Results Section in your Dissertation

 |3 - less study time||61||58||55||58||4.67; -2.33%|

-Figures include graphs, charts, pictures, maps, or any other illustration you want to include in your results.
-Below the figure you should include a brief description.
-For example, if you include a photograph you should explain what is in the picture and identify its source.
-Graphs are by far the most common figures in the Results section and are used to show relationships between data.
+It's a collective name for different visual elements, such as graphs, pictures, charts, maps, or any other illustration you include in the Results section.
+Inserting a figure presupposes you should include a brief description.
+For example, if you add a photograph, you should explain what it depicts and identify its source.
+Graphs are the most frequently used types of

-Also note the formatting of the graphics.
-Every style guide has its own rules for formatting table and figures, but in general tables are number sequentially with the number and title listed above the graphic and any explanatory notes underneath.
-Figures are also numbered sequentially and separate from tables, with the numbers, titles, and descriptions of figures included below the graphic.
+Keep in mind the proper formatting of the graphics.
+Every style guide presupposes the specific rules of formatting tables and figures, but there are a few things in common.
+Tables are numbered sequentially, and the table number and title are listed above the graphic, whereas any explanatory notes are underneath.
+The same rule applies to figures, but the numbers, titles, and descriptions are below the graphic.
 In the text, both are referred to by the numbers, for example, "see Table 1 or Fig. 2."

-Students often feel the need to add introductory or explanatory language to the results, but really all that is needed is a straight-forward recitation of data.
-For example, this text is too wordy and provides a subjective analysis of the data:
+Students often want to add introductory or explanatory language to the results, but it's unnecessary.
+All you need to add is a straightforward recitation of data.
+For example, this text is too wordy and provides a subjective analysis of the information:

 From the table, it can be seen that the second treatment group proved to be the better model for student performance.
-Students in the first group scored an average of 62 on the test, while those in the second improved to 87, showing that that increased preparation positively impacted test scores.
+Learners in the first group scored an average of 62 on the test, while those in the second improved to 87, proving that increased preparation positively impacted test scores.

-The text can be rewritten to make it shorter and to get rid of the analysis provided by the author:
+This abstract can be rewritten to make it shorter and to omit the analysis provided by the author: